hypertrons/hypertrons-crx/README.md

 </div>

-`Hypercrx` project aims at tracing, digging and gaining insight into the projects and developers you're interested in.
+`Hypercrx` (pronounced: 'Hai-puh CRX') project aims at tracing, digging and gaining insight into the projects and developers you're interested in.
 We do this by inserting useful dashboards into `GitHub` pages. `Hypercrx` provides an effective way for digital operations and analysis of open source community.

 ## Dashboards 🔥🔥🔥